ethereum-optimism/Retro-Funding/docs/s7-devtooling.md

    - By default, we reference the latest `event_month` in the dataset as `time_ref` and compute `(time_ref - event_month)` in years.
    - We apply an exponential decay factor, i.e., `exp(-decay_factor * change_in_years)`.
    - Algorithms can specify separate decay factors for each type of link in the YAML config.
-   - Package dependencies are typically set to the same “event timestamp,” meaning they all share the same date in practice, so they experience the same decay penalty (or none).
+   - Package dependencies are typically set to the same "event timestamp," meaning they all share the same date in practice, so they experience the same decay penalty (or none).

 1. **Link-Type Weights**